INM-6/elephant-lab/README.md

 # 2. Change directory to the MyJupyphant directory
 cd MyJupyphant

-# 3. Create virtual environment from the file base_jupyphant_minimal.yml with
+# 3. Create virtual environment from the file environment.yml with
 # (change name and prefix in the .yml as you like)
-conda env create -f base_jupyphant_minimal.yml
+conda env create -f environment.yml

 # 4. Activate the newly created environment, e.g. with
-conda activate JupyphantMinimal
+conda activate Jupyphant

 # 5. Install package in development mode
 pip install -e .